AndreaiOS/PlatziStore/README.md

 ## Features

-- Retrieve and display product information and associated images from a chosen API.
+- Retrieve and display product information and associated images from fakeapi.platzi.com.
-- Search functionality to find products by name.
 - Detail view for each product with more information.
-- Filters for product categories and sorting by price.
+- Filters for product categories, price and name.
 - Image caching for optimized performance.
 - Support for both Light and Dark Mode.